Shawn Krause (animator): Early life and education

+Shawn Krause was born in Mehlville, St. Louis County, Missouri, as a middle and a second child, as well the second son of Ronald "Ron" Krause and Jacqueline Laverne "Jackie" Krause (née Kissel).
+Ron was a previous and the second-generation manager of Krause Key & Lock, a prominent key store and locksmith service in St. Louis, that has been established in 1947 by Shawn's paternal grandfather as well the store’s first-generation manager, William "Bill" Krause.
+The store itself also made its appearance during one of the montages in the end credits of Inside Out, a film in which Shawn worked as one of the supervising animators.
+He had an older brother, Eric Krause, who is a current and the third-generation manager of the said store, and a younger sister, Candace "Candy" Gehricke (née Krause), who worked as an art teacher in St. Charles, and also an alumna and a former member of a Gamma Phi Beta (ΓΦΒ) sorority of University of Missouri, the same college in which Shawn himself was one of its alumni.
+His maternal aunt, Audrey Susan Lafser (née Kissel), who was known as Audrey Kissel with her nicknames such as “Pigtails” and “Kiss” was a baseball player who participated as an infielder for Minneapolis Millerettes team in the 1944 season of All-American Girls Professional Baseball League.

-Shawn P. Krause was born to Ron Krause, who was a previous and second-generation manager of “Krause Key & Lock”, a prominent key store and locksmith service in St. Louis, a business that has been established in 1947 by Shawn’s paternal grandfather, William Krause, and it currently managed by Shawn’s older brother, Eric Krause as its third-generation manager.
-The store itself also made its appearance during one of the montages in the end credits of Inside Out, a film in which Shawn worked as a supervising animator.
-He became interested in animation since his mother took him to watched one of the re-releases of a Disney animated feature, Pinocchio and he also spent his childhood making flip books.
-He also cited prominent Disney veteran animators, Frank Thomas and Ollie Johnston as his influence, in which he owned and read the famous book they have created, The Illusion of Life and he also watched the both said animators when they appeared as guest stars at one of the episodes of The Tonight Show, a show he used to watch.
-He also used to watch animated shorts by Warner Bros.
-Cartoons, such as Looney Tunes with his father.
-As a native of Mehlville, he attended the schools of Mehlville School District, such as Margaret Buerkle Middle School and Mehlville High School.
+He became interested in animation since his mother took him to watched the re-release of a Disney animated feature, Pinocchio and he also spent his childhood making flip books especially during his elementary school days in the fifth-grade.
+His influences including Disney veteran animators, Frank Thomas and Ollie Johnston, in which he owned and read the famous book they have created, The Illusion of Life and he also watched the both said animators when they appeared as guest stars at one of the episodes of The Tonight Show, a show he used to watch and he was also influenced by the works of Bud Luckey (who later worked with him at Pixar) that were shown as segments in many episodes in Sesame Street.
+He also used to watch classic movies on TV, as well compilations of animated shorts by Warner Bros.
+Cartoons, such as Looney Tunes with his father who was also being a fan of shorts featuring Bugs Bunny via The Bugs Bunny Show.

+As a native of Mehlville and also grew up there, he attended the schools of Mehlville School District, such as Margaret Buerkle Middle School and Mehlville High School.
 After he graduated from the said high school in 1987, he attended the University of Missouri and graduated with Bachelor's Degree of Fine Art with a Minor in Art History and Archaeology in 1992.
-A year later, he attended the California Institute of the Arts, where among his teachers including a veteran animator, Larry White who showed him some of early animated short films made by Pixar such as The Adventures of André & Wally B., and Luxo Jr. that made him become interest in computer animation and his teacher in character design, is a prominent Disney veteran artist, Sue C. Nichols.
-Some of his classmates were later become fellow animators who also worked at Pixar with him including Sanjay Patel, Mark Walsh, Stephen Gregory, Tasha Wedeen, and Bobby Podesta.
+A year later, with the help of his paternal grandmother, Lucille Elizabeth "Lucy" Krause (née Watson), who was an artist who have tutored him on drawing, he was sent to attended California Institute of the Arts, where among his teachers including a veteran animator, Larry White, who showed him some of early animated short films made by Pixar such as, The Adventures of André & Wally B., and Luxo Jr. that made him become interest in computer animation.

+Besides him, his teacher in character design, is a prominent Disney veteran artist, Susan Carol Maciorowski (née Nichols), or known as Sue C. Nichols and he also attended the first story class of Joe Ranft, who later worked with him at Pixar.
+Some of his classmates were later become fellow animators who also worked at Pixar with him including Ricky Nierva, Sanjay Patel, Mark Walsh, Stephen Gregory, Tasha Wedeen, and Bobby Podesta, also a non-Pixar-related professional character designer, Joe Moshier.
 He created one of his student films, The Bicycle Thieves, his first year short film that caught the attention of Pete Docter, and it also made it into CalArts Producer's Show.
 During his second semester, his sessions at that college were temporarily halted due to the 1994 Northridge earthquake.
 At this time, he never earned a degree of this college due to never finished all the semesters, in which according to one of his interviews, he expressed regret.